sdan/vlite/README.md

 # Notes
 * Do not change the internal variables; many of those are used to track indexing between the `.index` and `.info` files, so unexpected behavior may arise
+* The input types for both `ingest` and `retrieve` are text
+  * Upon ingest, your text will be automatically chopped and chunked, embedded/vectorized, and saved to the database
+  * Upon retrieve, your text will be automatically embedded/vectorized, and results will be retrieved from the vector index

 # Pip Deploy
 1. Delete existing `dist` and `build`.